MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 The :filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics with a snow cover as in the appendix of Semtner (1976) :cite:`semtner:76`.
+Two versions of this zero-layer thermodynamic code exist, with a more developed version :filelink:`seaice_growth.F
+<pkg/seaice/seaice_growth.F>` and a simplified version
+:filelink:`seaice_growth_adx.F <pkg/seaice/seaice_growth_adx.F>` based on
-Two versions of this zero-layer thermodynamic code exist, with a more developed version :filelink:`seaice_growth.F` and a simplified version :filelink:`seaice_growth_adx.F` based on Fenty (2013) :cite:`fenty:13` that excludes physics such as ITD, treatment for sublimation, and frazil ice but provides a stable sea ice adjointable with physical sensitivity.
+Fenty (2013) :cite:`fenty:13` that excludes physics such as ITD, treatment for sublimation, and frazil ice but provides a stable sea ice adjointable with physical sensitivity.
+When the seaice_growth_adx code is enabled (by defining :varlink:`SEAICE_USE_GROWTH_ADX` in :filelink:`SEAICE_OPTIONS.h
-When the seaice_growth_adx code is enabled (by defining :varlink:`SEAICE_USE_GROWTH_ADX` in :filelink:`SEAICE_OPTIONS.h`), the regularization parameter :varlink:`SINegFac` is set to zero in adjoint mode to disable the potential propagation of unphysical terms associated with sea ice dynamics.
+<pkg/seaice/SEAICE_OPTIONS.h>`), the regularization parameter
+:varlink:`SINegFac` is set to zero in adjoint mode to disable the potential propagation of unphysical terms associated with sea ice dynamics.

 .. _para_phys_pkg_seaice_thsice: